mendix/docs/content/en/docs/developerportal/deploy/general/licensing-apps-outside-mxcloud.md

 4. Save the app details.

-Mendix Support will contact the technical contact via a ticket in the Support Portal.
+Mendix Support will contact the Technical Contact via a ticket in the Support Portal.

 If you are hosting your app somewhere else, for example on Cloud Foundry, Mendix support will provide you with two parts to your key: